De-energization & lockout

 Maintenance is any work performed to keep machinery or equipment in a safe operating condition.
 This includes installing, repairing, cleaning, and lubricating the equipment, as well as clearing any obstructions in the machinery.

 Five steps to de-energize and lock out machinery or equipment

-Every de-energization and lockout process will involve the same five steps outlined below, regardless of the scope of work or the complexity of the machinery or equipment.
+Every de-energization and lockout process will involve the same five basic steps outlined below, regardless of the scope of work or the complexity of the machinery or equipment.
 Workers must know and understand each of the steps required to properly de-energize and lock out machinery and equipment.

 Identify the machinery or equipment that needs to be locked out.

 Make sure that all moving parts have come to a complete stop or safe state.
 Also ensure that the act of shutting off equipment does not cause a hazard for other workers.